 - What problem are they trying to solve?

 - Does the website convince them that you have the perfect solution to their problem?

 - And does it do so in seconds?
-Because seconds is all you have to grab their attention and draw them into your site.
+Because seconds are all you have to grab their attention and draw them to your site.

 Website Visitor PersonasIt helps if you can think of your ideal customer, give them a name and think about who they are.
-"Harry Homeowner" for instance looking for a Scottsdale roto rooter to clear his shower drain.
+"Harry Homeowner" for instance looking for hardwood flooring for their Phoenix home.
 Be sure to answer questions like...

 - How old are they?
 As it may affect your user interface and typography (larger fonts for an older audience).

 - Are they male or female?
-Men and women are drawn to different colors, in general women have a preference for softer colors where men like bold primary colors.
+Men and women are drawn to different colors, in general women have a preference for softer colors whereas men like bold primary colors.

 - What country are they from?
 Different colors mean different things to different cultures.
-For instance in Japan the color orange denotes love and happiness where here in the U.S. orange means caution and we would typically think of red for love.
+For instance, in Japan, the color orange denotes love and happiness whereas here in the U.S. orange means caution and we would typically think of red for love.

 - What is their income level?
-Are they price conscious looking for a bargain or is speed, quality and convenience more important to them.
+Are they price-conscious and looking for a bargain or are speed, quality, and convenience more important to them?